-Most travellers visiting Cyprus first lay eyes on Larnaka as it is home to the island’s main international airport and its second largest port.
+Most travellers visiting Cyprus first lay eyes on Larnaca as it is home to the island’s main international airport and its second largest port.

-Located along the southeast coast, Larnaka is regularly frequented by tourists throughout the year due to its sandy beaches, varying boutiques, inviting cafes and restaurants, bustling nightlife, museums and historical attractions.
+Located along the southeast coast, Larnaca is regularly frequented by tourists throughout the year due to its sandy beaches, varying boutiques, inviting cafes and restaurants, bustling nightlife, museums and historical attractions.

 For those seeking a modern twist, Foinikoudes Promenade, situated along Athenon Avenou on the seafront stretches seemingly never endingly with rows of palm trees lined up on either side and many cafes, restaurants and bars frequented by locals and tourists throughout the year.